 Items are shipped and returned by commercial delivery service except for a few exceptionally heavy devices that must be delivered and picked up in person.
 All loans are tracked in a database with routine follow-up to ensure timely return of devices.
 All devices are sanitized and checked for functionality before being loaned out again.
 All device loans include manufacturer’s instructions and/or a “cheat sheet” developed by the program with basic instructions about set-up and use to support the borrower(s).
 The device loan program inventory is updated as resources will allow and priority is given to purchasing devices to reduce waiting lists and provide current high demand items.
 No fees are charged to borrow devices.

 TTAP provides funding, oversight and serves as one intake point to operate a statewide device loan program through the network of the four assistive technology centers.
 Each technology center loans devices to individuals and families regardless of disability type, economic status or geographic location.
 A network of professionals such as therapists and educators often help facilitate the loans to individuals they are serving in their communities.
-Acces to the loaner devices allows individuals to try different devices in their own environment to help make informed decisions.
-Device loans may also serve as a temporary accommodation, for training purposes or until funding is acquired for devices.
+Access to the loaner devices allows individuals to try different devices in their own environment to help make informed decisions.
+Device loans may also serve as a temporary accommodation for training purposes or until funding is acquired for devices.
 A variety of loaner devices are stored at each assistive technology center enabling more convenient, local access and are obtained no cost at each center.
 Device loans primarily occur through pick up at the local center, but arrangements for delivery or shipping can be arranged if required.
 When there is a critical need but a device is not located at the nearest center, TTAP facilitates obtaining the device from another center.
 Devices are typically loaned for 30 days, with a short extension possible if necessary.
 Individual centers monitor the status of the loans, and make contact about the return of the loan if not returned in advance of the loan expiration.

 The online page for this specific activity can be found at: